Poor Oral Health Is a Problem for People with Diabetes

 or periodontitis).
 It can cause bleeding and swollen gums.
 It may even result in tooth

 loss.
-People with diabetes are more likely to lose their teeth, especially as they
+People with diabetes may be more likely to lose their teeth, especially as they

 grow older.
 That, in turn, can lower quality of life.
 Like any infection, gum inflammation

 also makes it harder to manage your diabetes.
 Women with diabetes during pregnancy